-Once the DSL team has decided what the next steps will be in terms of progressing the report, they should carefully consider again the question of the victim and alleged perpetrator(s) sharing classes and sharing space at school.
+Once the DSL team has decided what the next steps will be in terms of progressing the report, we will carefully consider again the question of the victim and alleged perpetrator(s) sharing classes and sharing space at school.
 This will inevitably involve complex and difficult professional decisions, including considering their duty to safeguard children and their duty to educate them.
+We will also be mindful of referring to them as either 'victim' or 'alleged perpetrator' and use the term that the student is most comfortable with.